We at Hostelgeeks are traveling full time and we had a look at a few companies out there.

 When it comes to insurance, usually there is some big story behind we all want to avoid.

 In a recent podcast World Nomads featured an interview with a teacher who survived a gas station explosion in Cambodia with life threatening injuries.
 Her first hand account of how the World Nomads EA team helped her (even flying out her Mum to be with her in the process) is extremely eye opening!

 Alternatives to World Nomad

 Is world nomads good travel insurance?
 Yes it really is, we experienced it first-hand.

 Yet, I am not going to pretend World Nomads is the only travel insurance in the world.
 There is obviously many agencies, like BMC Travel insurance, True Traveller Insurance, IMG Patriot, Orbit protect insurance.
 There is also cheaper travel insurance than world nomads.

-Update: As mentioned before, we are currently looking into Safetywings.
+Update: As mentioned before, we have a full review of Safetywings.

 Make a difference: Donation